 Interest rate risk

 Interest rate risk arises when changes in market interest rates and interest margins influence finance costs, returns on financial investments and valuation of interest-bearing items.
-The interest rate risk is managed and controlled by the Treasury.
-The interest rate risks are managed through balancing the ratio between fixed and floating interest rates and duration of debt and investment portfolios.
-Additionally, Valmet may use derivative instruments such as forward rate agreements, swaps, options and futures contracts to mitigate the risks arising from ‘Interest-bearing assets and liabilities’.
-The ratio of fixed rate debt of the ‘Total debt’ is required to stay within the 10–60 percent range including the interest rate derivatives.
-The duration of the ‘Non-current debt’ including the ‘Current portion of non-current debt’ and the interest rate derivatives is allowed to deviate between 6–42 months.
+The interest rate risk is managed and controlled by Treasury.
+The interest rate risks are managed through balancing the ratio between fixed and floating interest rates and duration of interest-bearing debt and interest-bearing financial assets.
+Additionally, Valmet may use derivative instruments such as forward rate agreements, swaps, options and futures contracts to mitigate the risks arising from interest-bearing assets and liabilities.
+The ratio of fixed rate debt of the total debt portfolio is required to stay within the 10–60 percent range including the interest rate derivatives.
+The duration of the non-current interest-bearing debt, including the current portion, and the interest rate derivatives is allowed to deviate between 6–42 months.

 Valmet has used the interest rate derivatives to hedge the interest rate risk of debt portfolio.
-All interest rate swaps have been accounted in accordance with the principles of hedge accounting as cash flow hedges.
-The nominal and fair values of the outstanding interest rate derivative contracts are presented in Financial Statements 2017 Note 8.
+All interest rate swaps have been designated to cash flow hedge accounting relationships.
+The nominal and fair values of the outstanding interest rate derivative contracts are presented in Financial Statements 2019 Note 10.